niklas-hasselmeyer/minidusen/README.md

 ### When do I need this?

 As your number of records grows larger, you might outgrow a full text implementation that uses LIKE (see [performance analysis](https://makandracards.com/makandra/12813-performance-analysis-of-mysql-s-fulltext-indexes-and-like-queries-for-full-text-search)).
-For this case Dusen ships with an alternative full text search solution using MySQL FULLTEXT indexes that scale much better.
+For this case Minidusen ships with an alternative full text search solution using MySQL FULLTEXT indexes that scale much better.

 ### Understanding the MyISAM limitation